Four Marketing Principles for the Digital Economy 1.0

 Four Marketing Principles:

-- Measurement – a new formula to gauge success: Reach measures that fail to give proper attention to the relevance of the intended audience risk their own irrelevance.
-MIDiA’s engagement score formula qualifies engagement potential, taking account of audience relevance and new digital contexts within which marketing messages are delivered.
+- Measurement – new formula to gauge success: measures that fail to give attention to the relevance of intended audience risk their own MIDiA’s engagement score formula qualifies potential, taking account of audience and new digital contexts within marketing messages are delivered.

-- Real-time purchase – a revised marketing funnel: Social e-commerce has inverted the traditional marketing funnel.
-With one simple piece of content, the entire marketing funnel, including purchase, can be delivered.
-This revised marketing funnel illustrates the ways real-time purchase is revolutionising marketing strategy and tactics.
+- Real-time purchase a revised marketing funnel: Social has inverted the traditional marketing With one simple piece of the entire marketing funnel, including can be delivered.
+This revised funnel illustrates the ways real-time is revolutionising marketing strategy and

-- Opt-in – ads sought are better than ads served: New marketing channels have opened up within the digital content ecosystem – channels that court consumer attention rather than attempting to seize it, as traditional advertising does.
-These new opt-in channels are changing the way brands and consumers relate to each other.
+- Opt-in – sought are better than ads New marketing channels have opened within the digital content ecosystem channels that court consumer attention than attempting to seize it, traditional advertising does.
+These new channels are changing the way and consumers relate to each

-- Purpose – co-created content and connected purpose: The digitally-facilitated age of information has empowered consumers and changed their expectations of what the role of companies should be.
-Social media is enabling constant dialogue and content co-creation that is changing the nature of advertising itself.
+- Purpose – content and connected purpose: The age of information has empowered and changed their expectations of the role of companies should Social media is enabling constant and content co-creation that is the nature of advertising itself.

 Companies and brands mentioned in this report: Amazon Prime Video, Amazon Studios, Boiler Room, Casper, Instagram, Nike, Red Bull Music Academy, Starbucks, Whalar